Ziumper/ziumper.github.io/_posts/en/2025-09-29-Composer-with-phpunit-setup.md

 So how this works is:

-- all declarations are stored inside src folder even those used for tests.
+- all base code declarations are stored inside src folder and those used for tests are inside tests\utils folder.
 Base test cases traits, data providers too.
 - integration and tests are using src references and are giving me some nice working cases.
 - exclude from classmap is a guard which stands in front of my testing code and doesn't allow it to get into production loading flow.